ajitbit/code-snippet-interview-questions-c-/README.md

 8. Given a string with some words, print the occurrence of each words.
 Eg: ‘what do you do’ Ans: what=1, do=2, you=1

+9. Given a string with some words, print the occurrence of each character.
+Eg: ‘HELLO’ Ans: h-1, e-1, L-2, 0-1